 However, for each deadly virus we learn to control, there are others that still pose a very real threat.

-Ebola: A deadly outbreak of the virus in West Africa that has killed more than 3,000 is showing no signs of slowing down.
+Ebola: The Ebola epidemic in West Africa is the largest on record and has killed more than 11,200 people.
 Symptoms of Ebola may appear anywhere from 2 to 21 days after exposure and can include headache, nausea, vomiting, diarrhea, high fever, weakness and joint pain.
 The virus has no vaccine and no specific treatment, and according to the WHO, a fatality rate of up to 90 percent.

 Anthrax: Although not a virus, symptoms can take anywhere from one day to 2 months to appear and vary based on the kind of infection, but often resemble those of influenza.
 Anthrax is capable of infecting the skin by entering through a cut; the respiratory system through inhalation; the gastrointestinal tract by eating undercooked meat from an infected animal; and the blood stream through injection with the bacterium.
 The good news is, the only way to contract the illness is to come in direct contact with anthrax spores – not by coming in contact with an infected person.
 Some anthrax infections can be treated with a 60-day course of antibiotics, but inhalation anthrax infections sometimes produce more toxins than drugs can handle.

 Marburg virus: First identified during outbreaks in Marburg and Frankfurt, Germany in 1967, this virus came from the import of infected monkeys from Uganda.
 It is a severe and highly fatal disease caused by a virus from the same family as the one that causes Ebola.
 The symptoms of Marburg virus come on quickly and include severe headache and fatigue.
 It’s transmitted by direct contact with blood, tissue or bodily fluids from an infected person or animal, and there is currently no treatment for the disease.